goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 <Link to="/pagetwo">Navigate to PageTwo</Link>
 ```
 - Using inspector, when you click <Link>, what actually showed up in Element console is <a> tag.
+- And also user does not get any additional requests being made for any html document.
-- So when you use the link tag, you are still showing an <a> tag on the screen.
+- So when you use the <Link> tag, you are still showing an <a> tag on the screen.
 - What we want to do with <Link>
   - User wants to navigate to another page in our app
   - User clicks a 'Link' tag
   - *React router prevents the browser from navigating to the new page and fetching new index.html file!*
   - URL still changes
   - 'History' object sees updated url, takes it and sends it to BrowserRouter
-  - BrowserRouter communicates the url to Route components
+  - BrowserRouter communicates the url down to all the different Route components
+  - Route components rerender to show new set of components depending upon the path that the user is visiting.
+- So when you make use of the <Link> tag, we are not dumping all of our react and JS data, we are just showing a different set of components on the screen.
 - This is where Singl Page App(SPA) comes from.
   - It means that we are only loading up a single HTML document.
   - We still allow the user to navigate around the application by clicking on various link tags.